-Pediatric Oral Exams in Leduc
+Pediatric Oral Exams

 Once your baby has successfully erupted his or her first tooth it is time to begin a regular routine of scheduled checkups with your pediatric dentist.
 We are specialists in the treatment and monitoring of pediatric oral health which means that as a parent you can feel that you are getting the most up-to-date information available about your child’s dental health.

 We recommend starting to talk to your child about seeing the dentist prior to coming in for their first appointment.
 It is helpful to talk with your children to allow them to understand that the dentist will be looking inside of their mouths and checking on their beautiful new teeth.

 When you arrive to your first dental exam, you and your child will be greeted by our enthusiastic staff and dental care team, eager to make your child’s first dental appointment a positive experience and an overall success.
 Since children do not have the same amount of enamel on their baby teeth, their teeth can be more susceptible to the effects of plaque and decay.
 Because of this, we suggest seeing your dentist every 6 months unless otherwise recommended.
 This ensures that problems occurring in the mouth can be safely resolved without progressing to a stage which can cause pain, lost sleep, nutritional issues or behaviour problems in your child.

 Your first visit will see your child getting familiar with the environment at the dental office.
 They will be shown how the chair works and may like to watch their favorite show on tv while the dentist examines their teeth.